Mwaka-cpu/Excel-practice-project/README.md

   ### 3. Data Analysis
   -aimed to find the sales_value per region, sales_channel, sales person and per sale_month.
-  -Added a sheet and named it 'Data analysis'-inserted pivot tables into the sheet to complete the analysis by draging the sales_value to the values field and region, sales_channel,sales person id and sale_date to the rows respectively
+  -Added a sheet and named it 'Data analysis'-inserted pivot tables into the sheet to complete the analysis by draging the sales_value to the values field and region, sales_channel,sales person id and sale_date to the rows respectively.
+   - sales person data was sorted the top 10 sales persons

   ### 4. Data Visualization
  -Added a new sheet 'Visualizatins'